orosiferenc3/Flutter_Firebase_Storage_connection/README.md

 # Flutter and Firebase Storage connection

-In this project i show you how to get images from Firebase Storage
+In this project I show you how to **get images** from Firebase Storage

 ## Firebase Storage

 My Firebase Storage look like this:
-[picture]

 ## android/app